40M Nimród: Operations in the Soviet Union

-Although it was originally intended for anti-tank use, and it did see some success in destroying Soviet tanks, in 1943 the 40M Nimród was reclassified for anti-aircraft use as it was unable to penetrate the thick armor of the tanks in use by the Red Army by that point.
+However, the Nimród was not performing as well in the anti-tank role.
+Whilst it worked well against lighter tanks, such as the T-60 or M3 Stuart, it struggled against heavier tanks like the KV-1 and T-34.
+In 1943 the 40M Nimród was reclassified for anti-aircraft use, as it was unable to penetrate the thick armor of the tanks in use by the Red Army by that point.